The Best Coffee Shop in the World is in Seoul

 Seoul is a lot of things, but a coffee mecca it is not, even with its over 16,000 cafes.

-Sure, you could always get a mean ice americano, but until very recently, coffee in Korea needed to do better.
+Sure, you could always get a mean “ice americano”, but until very recently, coffee in Korea had room for improvement.

 But there was one couple quietly making exemplary coffee since 1992 on an unassuming side street in Mapo.